Special Educational Needs & Disabilities

 Once your child has started school we will continue to meet and review how their transition into primary school has progressed.

-If your child has SEND and is arriving from a different school, it would be fantastic if you could arrange a meeting with Sue Marks (Headteacher) or Nicola Mason (SENDCO) so that we can discuss the most appropriate transition for your child and ensure that it is smooth and effective.
+If your child has SEND and is arriving from a different school, it would be fantastic if you could arrange a meeting with Adam Wilson (Headteacher) or Nicola Mason (SENDCO) so that we can discuss the most appropriate transition for your child and ensure that it is smooth and effective.
 You can share your in-depth knowledge with us and it would be beneficial if you could bring any paperwork from a previous setting you have with you please.

 Intra-school transitions (when children move up to the net year) take place during the summer term.
 Teachers meet to pass on information to your child’s next teacher and, where needed, your child may be provided with extra time to meet their new teacher.
 We may create a transitional pack for your child – with photos and information that they can take home for the summer holidays.